pianist, composer, and educator

-Arturo O’Farrill (pianist, composer, and educator) was born in Mexico and grew up in New York City.
+Arturo O’Farrill was born in Mexico and grew up in New York City.
 He received his formal musical education at the Manhattan School of Music and the Aaron Copland School of Music at Queens College.
-O’Farrill’s professional career began with the Carla Bley Band and continued as a solo performer with a wide spectrum of artists including Dizzy Gillespie, Lester Bowie, Wynton Marsalis, and Harry Belafonte.
+His professional career began with the Carla Bley Band and continued as a solo performer with a wide spectrum of artists including Dizzy Gillespie, Lester Bowie, Wynton Marsalis, and Harry Belafonte.

-In 2007, O’Farrill founded the Afro Latin Jazz Alliance (ALJA) as a not-for-profit organization dedicated to the performance, education, and preservation of Afro Latin music.
-In 2010, O’Farrill traveled with the original Chico O’Farrill’s Afro Cuban Jazz Orchestra to Cuba, returning his father’s musicians to his homeland.
+In 2007, O’Farrill founded the Afro Latin Jazz Alliance as a not-for-profit organization dedicated to the performance, education, and preservation of Afro Latin music.
+In December 2010, he traveled with the original Chico O’Farrill Afro Cuban Jazz Orchestra to Cuba, returning his father’s musicians to his homeland.
 He continues to travel to Cuba regularly as an informal cultural ambassador, working with Cuban musicians, dancers, and students, and bringing local musicians from Cuba to the U.S. and American musicians to Cuba.

-O’Farrill has received commissions from Meet the Composer, Jazz at Lincoln Center, The Philadelphia Music Project, The Apollo Theater, Symphony Space, the Bronx Museum of the Arts, the Young Peoples Chorus of New York, and the New York State Council on the Arts.
+O’Farrill has received commissions from Meet the Composer, Jazz at Lincoln Center, The Philadelphia Music Project, The Apollo Theater, Symphony Space, the Bronx Museum of the Arts, the Young People’s Chorus of New York, Columbia University, and the New York State Council on the Arts.